alhajee/ckan/doc/theming/variables-and-functions.rst

 Variables and functions available to templates
 ==============================================

-The following global variables and functions are available to all CKAN templates in their top-level namespace:
+The following global variables and functions are available to all FMLD templates in their top-level namespace:

 .. note::